Livox-SDK/livox_high_precision_mapping/README.md

 ### 1.1 Main functions

-Use a Mid-40 LiDAR with a detection distance of 260m, an accuracy of 2cm, and a non-repetitive scanning pattern, combined with the high-precision position and attitude data provided by the APX-15 inertial navigation module, to enable real-time high-precision mapping.
+Enable real-time high-precision mapping by using a Mid-40 LiDAR with a detection distance of 260m, an accuracy of 2cm, and a non-repetitive scanning pattern, combined with the high-precision position and attitude data provided by the APX-15 inertial navigation module.

-The following picture is the real-time construction effect:
+The following two pictures show the real-time renderings:

 ![](doc/images/test1.gif)
 ![](doc/images/test2.gif)

-The following picture is the full effect:
+Below is the overall rendering :

 ![](doc/images/demo02.png)

 ### 1.2 System Block Diagram

-The whole system contains the following main modules.
-The connection and data interaction of each module are shown in the following figure:
+The figure below shows the setup of the  real-time high-precision mapping system, including the connection and data interaction between modules.

 ![](doc/images/system.png)

-The interface and purpose of the above data link:
+Detailed explanations ( or requirements ) of each module are as follows:

 GNSS signal: GPS antenna, providing satellite signals to APX-15;